Whether you have an allergy, or you just think oatmeal is for breakfast, sometimes you want a rhubarb crisp without oats in it! Well, here you go!

 When you top the rhubarb, you’ll want to squeeze the topping a bit to make bigger clusters for the top.

 Bake the rhubarb crisp without oats:

-I bake the rhubarb crisp without oats for about 50 min to an hour.
+I bake the rhubarb crisp without oats at 350 degrees for about 50 min to an hour.
 You’ll want to leave it in the oven until the sides are bubbling and the top is beautifully golden brown.
 If you take it out too soon, it will have a floury taste that isn’t too yummy.

 Allow it to set up:

 Let it cool for about 15 min. to allow the juices on the inside to firm up a little bit.
 If you serve it immediately, it is really runny.
 So be patient!
 Or you can do what I did and immediately take a bite!
 Whoops!